 The funds in your 529 account are considered YOUR assets.
 You control them.
 Thus, the funds will be considered an asset by Medicaid and will count against your Medicaid eligibility if you ever apply for Florida Medicaid benefits for long-term care.
 Medicaid has a five-year look-back period for gifts.
 Moreover, the disbursements made for your beneficiary’s educational expenses could be considered a gift and also count against eligibility if disbursements are made within the look-back period.

-One possible solution to this problem is to transfer ownership to the beneficiary if the beneficiary is 18 or older.
-Of course, if the transfer occurs within the five year period prior to your applying for Medicaid, it will still be considered a gift and count against eligibility.
+One possible solution to this problem is to transfer ownership to the beneficiary if the beneficiary is 18 or older, or to the beneficiary’s parents regardless of the beneficiary’s age.
+Of course, if the transfer occurs within the five-year period prior to your applying for Medicaid, it will still be considered a gift and count against eligibility.

 Talk to The Karp Law Firm estate planning attorneys to explore how to best help your grandchild pay for his/her education and still protect your own Medicaid eligibility.
 Reach us at (561) 625-1100 or email firstname.lastname@example.org.